This article clarifies negative space, its advantages, and how best to implement it on your website.

 Negative space can be used to create aesthetically pleasing designs that look modern and sleek.
 It can be employed as a way of balancing the overall composition of a web page by using white or negative space to bring out key visual elements together.

-Negative space also allows designers to guide the viewer’s attention to certain parts of the page by emphasizing certain sections with more blank space around them.
+Negative space also allows designers to guide the viewer’s attention to certain parts of the page by emphasizing certain sections with more blank negative space important and around them.
 By creating a clear visual hierarchy, users can scan the web page more easily and quickly identify what they are looking for.

 Negative Space and SEO